$ cd fundamentals-of-devops

 You’ve now taken a big step forward in allowing your team members to collaborate on your code by following the 6 key takeaways from this Part:

 This is terrific progress, but it doesn’t solve the collaboration problem fully.
-You have a version control system, but if teams go off and work in branches for months, it becomes incredibly hard to merge their work back together; you have automated tests, but developers don’t always remember to run them, so broken code still slips by; and you have a build system that automates some operations, but deployments are still largely manual.
-To implement a full, effective SDLC, you need two more ingredients, which are the topics of the next blog post: Part 5, How to Set Up Continuous Integration (CI) and Continuous Delivery (CD).
+You have a version control system, but if teams go off and work in branches for months, it becomes difficult to merge their work back together; you have automated tests, but developers don’t always remember to run them, so broken code still slips by; and you have a build system that automates some operations, but deployments are still largely manual.
+To collaborate efficiently as a team, you not only need to use version control, build systems, and automated tests, but you also need to combine them in a specific way, using two software delivery practices.
+These practices are called continuous integration and continuous delivery, and they are the focus of Part 5.